 Other Working Papers

 Song, Jamie Seoyeon & Martin Gargiulo.
 “Controversy Sells?
-The Effect of Controversy in Social Media on the Adoption of Cultural Products" – Organization Science (under review)
+The Effect of Controversy in Social Media on the Adoption of Cultural Products" – Manuscript in preparation for the Academy of Management Journal

 Song, Jamie Seoyeon “Leveraging Ambiguity: Entrepreneurs’ Linguistic Ambiguity and Audiences' Support for Their Innovation" – Manuscript in preparation for Administrative Science Quarterly